Skip to Content

 Fuel Economy While Towing

 As a rule of thumb, a vehicle loses around 7 mpg when towing a travel trailer.
 If your vehicle usually gets 20 mpg on the highway, it will get 13 mpg while towing a large trailer.
-Smaller trailers may affect your gas mileage a bit less because they are lighter.
+Smaller trailers will affect your gas mileage a bit less because they are lighter.

 A pickup towing a fifth wheel camper